-GetMetricStatistics API (
+GetMetricStatistics API action or the

 dimension parameters when the metric values were created.
-You also specify the encompassing period, or start
+You also specify the start

-and end times that

-Amazon CloudWatch will use for the aggregation.
+and end times that CloudWatch will use for the aggregation.
 The starting and ending points

 can be as close together as 60 seconds, and as far apart as two weeks.

 Amazon CloudWatch allows you to add pre-calculated statistics using the

-PutMetricData API (
+PutMetricData API action (or the

 parameter.
 Instead of data point values, you specify values for

 A period is the length of time associated with a specific Amazon CloudWatch statistic.
 Each statistic represents an aggregation of the metrics data collected for a specified period of time.
+Although periods are expressed in seconds, the minimum granularity for a period is one minute.
+Accordingly, you specify period values as multiples of 60.
+For example, to specify a period of six minutes, you would use the value 360.
 You can adjust how the data is aggregated by varying the length of the period.
-A period can be as short as one minute (60 seconds) or as long as two weeks (1,209,600 seconds).
+A period can be as short as one minute (60 seconds) or as long as one day (86,400 seconds).

 When you call

 GetMetricStatistics, you can specify the period

 Period parameter.
 Two related parameters,

 the overall length of time associated with the statistics.
 The default value for the

 Period parameter is 60 seconds, whereas the default

 you the last hour's worth of statistics.

 The values you select for the

-parameters determine how many periods
+EndTime parameters determine how many periods

 GetMetricStatistics will return.
+For example, calling

 GetMetricStatistics with the default values for the